 If you’re one of the 1 billion people in the world with a Google account, you already have access to Google Calendar.
 It’s easy to view and navigate, with options to create multiple calendars to organize every aspect of your life.
-Use this feature to keep your business life separate from family events, which can be a real challenge when you’re working from home.
+Use this feature to keep your business life separate from family events, which can be a real challenge when you’re working from home; especially with kids.

 When using Google Calendar, take advantage of integrations with other Google products.
 For example, a Google Maps integration lets you click for directions to the meeting location.
 If you use Gmail for email, Google Calendar can pull event details from your messages and plug them into your calendar.

 For all iOS lovers, Apple offers a calendar called iCal that syncs seamlessly with your other devices.
 This calendar app comes standard on Macs, iPhones, or iPads.

 Like the other calendar apps on this list, iCal lets you schedule events and set up separate calendars.
 Where it shines, though, is its notification options: iCal has granular options for how, when, and where you want to be notified of upcoming events.
 You could opt for a bubble in the upper righthand corner of your screen, a chime, or nothing at all — on any of your connected devices.

 When you’re working from home, to-do lists and deadlines can loom larger than ever.
 The office environment provides a sense of structure and accountability that can be tough to replicate when working from home.
 Any.do makes things easier with a simple, clean calendar app that lets you break tasks and events down into sub-parts.

 If you have a business trip on the calendar, for example, Any.do lets you create a checklist for buying plane tickets, renting a car, and packing your stuff.
 Any.do also integrates with your existing online calendar, making switching simple.
 It’s available for just about every device and software platform you could name, from Android to Windows to Chrome to Wear OS.